IIIM-IS/AERA_Visualizer/INSTALL.md

 Following are the detailed steps for each platform to install the prerequisites.

 ## Windows
-To install Replicode, see https://github.com/IIIM-IS/AERA/blob/master/INSTALL.md .
+To install AERA, see https://github.com/IIIM-IS/AERA/blob/master/INSTALL.md .
 Be sure to follow the instructions to set `WITH_DETAIL_OID` .

 To install Qt Framework: